wikimedia/homer/README.rst

 - ``netbox_object``: the Netbox device object.
 Directly exposed data should always be preferred in templates.
   It is exposed to not be a blocker in case some additional data is needed that is not yet exposed by Homer explicitely.
 It could be removed in a future release.

+When using Netbox to gather dynamic configuration, it's also possible to write a custom plugin in the form of a Python module that implements a class called ``NetboxDeviceDataPlugin`` that inherits from :py:class:`homer.netbox.BaseNetboxDeviceData` and is in the Python ``PATH``.
+Assuming that the plugin class implements a method named ``_get_name``, it will be accessible within the templates with ``netbox.device_plugin.name``.